 What is The Board of Medicine?

-From nutrition and plant medicine to neurosurgery and psychiatry, the Board has you covered.
-The Board of Medicine is a nonprofit 501(c)(3) consortium of physicians, scientists, and subject matter experts working together to provide access to evidence-based, peer-reviewed and data-driven knowledge to ensure the safety of medicine for everyone from elite athletes and military Veterans to patients and caregivers.
+From nutrition and plant medicine to neurosurgery and psychiatry, The Board of Medicine leaves no stone unturned.
+The Board of Medicine is a nonprofit 501(c)(3) consortium of world-renowned physicians, scientists, and subject matter experts working together to provide access to evidence-based, peer-reviewed and data-driven knowledge to ensure the safety of medicine for everyone from elite athletes and military veterans to patients and caregivers.

 First, Do No Harm.

 From a critical analysis of the literature, it has become clear that the number needed to treat (NNT), or how many people need to be treated with a medicine to see a clinically significant reduction in symptoms, of most prescription medicines used to treat chronic mental illnesses and chronic pain disorders is very high.
 What is actually more frightening is that the number needed to harm (NNH), or how many people need to be treated with a medicine to see a clinically significant side effect, is actually very low.
-What this means, in the case of SSRI’s or opioids for chronic pain as an example, is that most of the time these medicines are prescribed for long-term use, they are more likely to cause harm than they are to result in symptom relief.
+What this means, in the case of SSRI’s or opioids for chronic pain as an example, is that these medicines are more likely to cause harm than they are to result in symptom relief when prescribed for long-term use.

 This practice is in direct violation of the Hippocratic principle of Primum Non Nocere or First, Do No Harm.
-This principle was put into place by both the founding members of Western and Eastern Medicine practices alike and it was mentioned frequently by Hippocrates, for whom our oath was named.
+This principle was put into place by both the founding members of Western and Eastern Medicine practices alike, and it was mentioned frequently by Hippocrates, for whom our oath was named.
 It is unethical to treat a patient with a medicine that has significant risk when the available non-invasive and non-pharmacologic options have not been completely explored and exhausted.
-This is particularly critical when working with vulnerable populations (children, pregnant women, geriatric patients, etc.) who are often not good candidates for prescription pharmaceuticals and who often receive prescriptions that are off-label.
+This is particularly critical when working with vulnerable populations (e.g. children, pregnant women, geriatric patients, and veterans) who are often not good candidates for prescription pharmaceuticals and who often receive prescriptions that are off-label.

 Choose how you heal.